gregor-smith/fallible/README.md

     validate: (value: unknown) => Result<T, ValidateJSONError>
 ) {
     return asyncFallible<T, FetchJSONError | ValidateJSONError>(async propagate => {
-        // If fetchJSON returns an Error<T>, execution stops here and the error
+        // If fetchJSON returns an Error, execution stops here and the error is
-        // is immediately returned.
-If it returns an Ok<T>, its value is
+        // immediately returned.
+If it returns an Ok, its value is unwrapped
-        // unwrapped and execution continues.
+        // and execution continues.
         const body = propagate(await fetchJSON(url))
         // fallible/asyncFallible return a Result
         return validate(body)